mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** Rocking the boat, or getting off the boat?

-**Katagiri:** In relation with past and future, and then you live in nowness.
+**Katagiri Roshi:** In relation with past and future, and then you live in nowness.
 This nowness, in terms of time, [is what]?

 **Person:** A moment?

-**Katagiri:** Right.
+**Katagiri Roshi:** Right.
 A moment.
 Exactly a moment.

 Because in the stream of time, you are just there, on the boat.
 So you are moving.
 When you move, exactly there is the time process, that means past, present, and future.
 Your boat and you, water, all sentient beings, are moving, from moment to moment.
 That nowness is the length of a moment.
 So it’s pretty short, the length of a moment.
 That is called nowness.
 You follow the stream of time.